-If you've caused an accident without anyone else being involved, such as hitting a wall, fence or parked car, you should report the incident to the police as soon as it's safe to do so, taking all of the paperwork and information above with you.
+If you've caused an accident without anyone else being involved, such as hitting a wall, fence or parked car, you should report the incident to the police as soon as it's safe to do so.

 4. Gathering evidence

-The boys in blue are the experts, but what if it's a minor crash and they're not needed?
-Time to play detective – make a detailed sketch of the scene.
+The police are the experts, but what if it's a minor crash and they're not needed?
+Time to play detective.
+While making sure you're safe, make a detailed sketch of the scene and take photos using your phone.
 Note the exact location of vehicles and damage, road layout, street names, and the colour, make and number plates of cars involved in the accident.

 If there are witnesses, get their details too – at the time things may look straightforward but you could get a surprise if you don't get backup.
-What about the fool who reverses out of a space without looking and you hit him?
-He's to blame, you think, until he tells his insurers he was stationary and you drove into the back of him…
+What about the driver who reverses out of a space without looking and you hit them?
+They're to blame, you think, until they tell their insurer they were stationary and you drove into the back of them…